A New Life for The Azure Window

 Many thought after its collapse Malta would face a drop in tourism, but the excellent diving opportunities have meant tourism is still booming in Gozo and sightseeing buses still stop at the place where the Azure Window stood.

-Although the prospect of seeing the towering limestone rocks scattered across the ocean floor may seem appealing be careful with how you choose to see them.
+Although the prospect of seeing the towering limestone rocks scattered across the ocean floor may seem appealing, do be careful with how you choose to see them.
 A spokesperson for the Maltese tourist board released a statement saying divers should only explore the site with a registered diving company.
 But if you are planning to take the plunge, you may want to do it sooner, rather than later.

 “In the next few months the surface of the rocks will be covered and everything will become green,” Konrad Baar, from Family Diving Gozo said.
 “Most probably the sharp edges will disappear under a layer of new life, so the divers should hurry up to see this place as it is now.”